Central bank liquidity lines

 The Eurosystem’s swap and repo lines are used as monetary policy instruments and as stabilising tools in times of stress on the global financial markets.

 When the ECB provides euro to non-euro area central banks, the liquidity lines address possible euro liquidity needs in non-euro area countries in the event of market dysfunctions.
-They thereby prevent spillback effects on euro area financial markets and economies that might adversely impact the smooth transmission of ECB monetary policy.
-The lines also prevent euro liquidity shortages from morphing into financial stability risks.
+They therefore prevent spillback effects on euro area financial markets and economies that might adversely impact the smooth transmission of the ECB’s monetary policy.
+The lines also prevent euro liquidity shortages from turning into financial stability risks.

-When the ECB receives foreign currency from another central bank (e.g. US dollars from the Federal Reserve System) and provides euro as collateral, the liquidity lines ensure the continuous provision of loans in foreign currency, preventing abrupt deleveraging, extreme price movements and interruptions in the flow of credit resulting from tensions in international funding markets.
+When the ECB receives foreign currency from another central bank (e.g. US dollars from the Federal Reserve System) and provides euro as collateral, the liquidity lines ensure the continuous provision of loans in foreign currency.
+This prevents abrupt deleveraging, extreme price movements and interruptions in the flow of credit resulting from tensions in international funding markets.

 ECB main framework and Eurosystem repo facility for central banks (EUREP)

 The ECB has a main framework within which it uses strict criteria to assess the conditions under which to grant swap and repo lines to non-euro area central banks.
-This main framework comprises the bilateral swap and repo lines referred to above.
-The Governing Council assesses incoming requests for liquidity lines on a case-by-case basis.
-Some ECB swap agreements are standing agreements with no end date, although the parties may terminate them.
-Other arrangements have a predefined end date, but can be prolonged by mutual agreement.
+This framework comprises the above-mentioned bilateral swap and repo lines.
+The ECB’s Governing Council assesses incoming requests for liquidity lines on a case-by-case basis.
+Some ECB swap agreements are standing agreements with no end date, although the parties are able to terminate them at any time.
+Other arrangements have a predefined end date but can be prolonged by mutual agreement.

-The euro-providing swap and repo lines are backstop facilities and have been deployed to address possible euro liquidity needs in the event of market dysfunctions outside the euro area, which could adversely impact the smooth transmission of the ECB’s monetary policy.
-EUREP has been designed as a temporary and precautionary facility in the context of the coronavirus shock and will be available until March 2022.
+The euro-providing swap and repo lines are backstop facilities and have been deployed to address possible euro liquidity needs in the event of market dysfunctions outside the euro area, which could adversely impact the smooth transmission of the ECB’s monetary policy .
+The EUREP was designed initially for use as a temporary and precautionary facility in the context of the coronavirus shock; currently it is being used in response to the uncertain environment caused by the Russian invasion of Ukraine and the risk of regional spillovers that could adversely affect euro area financial markets.
+The EUREP facility will be available until 15 January 2023.